hansmdalton/hansmdalton.github.io/_pages/home.md

   <li> Testing human cell lines to determine the impact of pathways and treatments

+  <li> Analysis of essential gene duplications using evolutionary and cell-based methods

-  <li> Unexplored-but-exciting ideas like aging and retrocopy analysis of essential genes
+  <li> Unexplored-but-exciting ideas like aging analysis of essential genes

   <li> Please see [research]({{ site.baseurl }}/research/) for more information!